joem/dotfiles/README.markdown

     git clone git://github.com/joem/dotfiles.git ~/.dotfiles

-Where possible, Vim plugins are installed as git submodules.
-Check these out by running the commands:
+Where possible, Vim plugins are installed as git repos into vim/bundle via simple `git clone` commands.
+See vimbundles.txt for a list of which repos I'm using.
+You'll have to add them manually yourself.

-    cd .dotfiles
-    git submodule init
-    git submodule update

 Create symlinks: